ivanmota/IgugaChecksumUtility/README.md

 3. Get-IgugaPathChecksum
 4. Test-IgugaChecksumFile

-Find more info about those function on the `docs` folder
+Find more info about those functions on the [docs](https://github.com/ivanmota/IgugaChecksumUtility/tree/master/docs/en-US) folder

-## Getting started with this project
+## How to get started with this project

 This project was created with a [Plaster](https://github.com/PowerShellOrg/Plaster) template and has the following dependencies: